brandStunner/bank_app/README.md

 bank_app.py   # Main Python script
 README.md     # This file
 ## Notes
 This app is intended for learning purposes and basic practice with functions, dictionaries, and user input in Python.
-It does not persist data between runs or use advanced features like classes or file storage.
+It does not use real data or use advanced features like classes or file storage.